Volodymyr Omelyan: Aviation sector

 Lviv's Danylo Halytskyi International Airport traffic also grew serving more than 1 million passengers in 2017, the first time since 1991.
 Passenger traffic through Ukraine's airports in January – June 2018 increased by 26%.
 In spring 2018, the Ryanair entered the Ukrainian market and began to sell flight tickets at a price from 10 euros.
 A national airline SkyUp was established.
 It carries out budget transportation and has already ordered from Boeing company five ultra-modern airplanes of model Boeing 737 Max.

 Work on modernizing and expanding service at regional airport continues.
 The construction of the runway in Odesa airport has begun and this will turn Odesa into a south-hub.
-On July 10, 2018, UkSATSE and European Aviation Safety Agency (EASA) signed Certification of UkSATSE's services on their compliance with EU norms and this opened the way for the restoration of the full-fledged work of the Uzhhorod Airport.
-In general, more than 10 regional airports have already resumed their work.
+On 10 July 2018 UkSATSE and European Aviation Safety Agency (EASA) signed Certification of UkSATSE's services on their compliance with EU norms and this opened the way for the restoration of the full-fledged work of the Uzhhorod Airport.

 Automobile and Urban Transport

 Important steps have been taken in the reformation of passenger bus traffic, in particular: the introduction of a competition for interregional bus routes on an applicant's basis; compulsory use on urban and suburban routes buses adapted for the transportation of people with disabilities; advantages on the competition for carriers offering a low-floor buses, electric buses, buses with a higher category of environmental friendliness (Euro 3 - Euro 6); introduction of the electronic register of bus routes and others.
-The ultimate goal of the bus reform is to ensure the highest level of passenger safety, completely liberalize market and create all conditions for the work of responsible carriers, to replace the jitneys (“mashrutki”) with Neoplan buses or their analogues, to create a convenient network of routes and modern bus stations.
+The ultimate goal of the bus reform is to ensure the highest level of passenger safety, completely liberalize market and create all conditions for the work of responsible carriers, to replace the jitneys ("mashrutki") with Neoplan buses or their analogues, to create a convenient network of routes and modern bus stations.

 In 2017, a new electronic system for the transparent distribution of permits issued by the European Conference of Ministers of Transport (ECMT) was introduced, which increased the number of ECMT permits by 7%, carriers by 16% and vehicles by 24%.
 The Law of Ukraine was adopted to introduce modern systems of payment for fares and an electronic ticket in urban passenger transport by local self-government bodies.
-On April 12, 2017, the Financial Agreement (Project "Urban Public Transport of Ukraine") was ratified between Ukraine and the European Investment Bank, which provides the attraction of 200 million euros of credit funds for the development of urban electric transport in Zaporizhia, Chernihiv, Mykolayiv, Ivano-Frankivsk, Lviv, Ternopil, Sumy, Kharkiv, Lutsk, Odesa and Kyiv.
-On May 6, 2017, the President of Ukraine signed this law.
+On 12 April 2017, the Financial Agreement (Project "Urban Public Transport of Ukraine") was ratified between Ukraine and the European Investment Bank, which provides the attraction of 200 million euros of credit funds for the development of urban electric transport in Zaporizhia, Chernihiv, Mykolayiv, Ivano-Frankivsk, Lviv, Ternopil, Sumy, Kharkiv, Lutsk, Odesa and Kyiv.
+On 6 May 2017, the President of Ukraine signed this law.